TylerLu/Three-Page-Java-Web-App/README.md

     **SETTINGS**:

     - **Web App Name**: the name of the web app.
 It should be unique.
 It is recommended to use a name like `hotel-coupon-mgmt-<YourName>-<Date>`, for example: `hotel-coupon-mgmt-bob-180129`

-    - **MySQL Admin Login Name**: The admin login of the MySQL server.
+    - **MySQL Admin Login Name**: The admin login name of the MySQL server.
 Keep the default value or use the one you prefer.

+      > Note: Please do not use 'azure_superuser', 'admin', 'administrator', 'root', 'guest' or 'public'.

     - **MySQL Admin Login Password**: The admin login password of the MySQL server.
 Please use a strong password, for example `P@ssw0rd2o18!`.

     - **Source Code Repository**: use the URL of the repository you just created -`https://github.com/<YourAccount>/Huddle`

     - **Source Code Branch**: master

     - **Source code Manual Integration**: false

     **TERMS AND CONDITIONS**: